 Getting your results quickly is always a priority.
 While waiting for results, a person might continue to infect others.
 By the time a positive result arrives, it can be hard to remember all of the people you may have interacted with to alert them that they need to get tested.
 In extreme cases when people have waited longer than a week to get their results, they’ve been of little or no use at all.

 If you’ve been asked to get a COVID test (like if you’re traveling somewhere and the airline requires it), you can search for a testing site that might be able to provide you with that service.
-Keep in mind though, a negative test isn’t a reason to visit with others.
-It’s a snapshot of a moment in time that tells you that at the moment you got tested, you likely didn’t have COVID.
-But all exposure to others—even to fill your car with gas or grab snacks at a store—is a potential exposure to the coronavirus.
+Keep in mind though that a negative test isn’t a guarantee and it’s still not a good idea to meet with people without masks — especially not with people who are unvaccinated.
+As the vaccine rollout continues, it’s important to get both shots before meeting up with other people.

-Your best bet is to stay home whenever possible, wear a mask when you need to go out, and make sure to continue to socially distance when you’re in the presence of people who are not part of your immediate household (CDC, 2020).
+If you haven’t been able to get a shot yet, look at your local government website to find out where you can sign up.
+Until you’re vaccinated, it’s important to continue to wear a mask when you need to go out and make sure to continue to socially distance when you’re in the presence of people who are not part of your immediate household (CDC, 2020).